Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Conclusions and Outlook

-The Umodel describes effects as damage accumulation and death in cell cultures as a function of the heat or radiation dose, assessed by treatment time or fixed dose rates.
+The Umodel describes effects as damage accumulation and death in cell cultures as a function of the heat or radiation dose, assessed by treatment time at fixed dose rates.
 Future extensions of the model could incorporate chronological time.
-For calibration, this requires additional analytical endpoints of cell damage and death after treatment, which can be monitored over time, such as DNA damage and repair or factors reflecting regulated and non-regulated cell death processes.
-Therefore, the Umodel represents a starting point for the design and implementation of more in-depth experiments on the synergistic effects between treatment modalities (such as TRT), and it also supports the clinical translation of general model-based survival predictions.
-Moreover, our model can be directly incorporated into more complex mathematical models of multicellular dynamics, such as tumor spheroids under treatment \cite{Franke}.\\
+For calibration, this requires additional analytical endpoints of cell damage and death after treatment that can be monitored over time, such as DNA damage and repair or factors reflecting regulated and non-regulated cell death processes.
+Moreover, our unique model possesses two crucial attributes that broaden its potential applications, which we plan to address in future work.
+Firstly, treatment is represented mathematically as an operator that modifies the initial state of the cell population.
+Secondly, it provides a closed expression for cell survival, which simplifies the derivation of biologically effective and equivalent doses, enabling exploration of fractionated treatment regiments.
+We envision that these features will facilitate outcome modeling and putative prediction of sequential treatments applied in different orders and varying recovery intervals between them.
+We further propose its direct incorporation into more complex mathematical models of multicellular dynamics, such as tumor spheroids, to represent \textit{in vivo}-like, more clinically translational outcomes~\cite{Franke}. \textbf{Authors contributions}

-\textbf{Authors contributions}\\ A.M.D.M. conceived the presented idea and developed the theory.
+A.M.D.M. conceived the presented idea and developed the theory.
 S.M. and L.A.K-S designed and supervised the experiments.
 S.M. and L.E. performed the experiments.
 A.M.D.M., P.S.C, S.L., and A.G.M. performed the numerical calculations and analyses.
 All authors contributed to the interpretation of the results.
 A.M.D.M., S.M., S.L, and L.A.K-S designed and wrote the manuscript.
-L.A.K-S. supervised the project\\
+L.A.K-S. supervised the project \textbf{Acknowledgments}

-\textbf{Acknowledgments}\\ This work was supported by the German Federal Ministry of Education and Research (BMBF; 03Z1N512; 16dkwn001).
-We thank Marit Wondrak for technical support of the biological experiments and Damian D. McLeod for helpful discussion.
+This work was supported by the German Federal Ministry of Education and Research (BMBF; 03Z1N512; 16dkwn001).
+We thank Ms. Marit Wondrak for technical support of the biological experiments and Dr. Damian D. McLeod and Dr. Oleg Chen for helpful discussion.
+We gratefully acknowledge the valuable contributions of the reviewers invited by Physics in Medicine and Biology.